-- Create your update schedule and click Save.
+- Create your transfer schedule and click Save.

 Think about how often your source data will change and how frequently you want to record the data.
-You can schedule updates from once an hour to once a month.
+You can automate transfers from once an hour to once a month.

-In this example, I want to track prices on the NASDAQ stock exchange so I set my Share price tracker workflow to update once a day, from Monday to Friday.
+In this example, I want to track prices on the NASDAQ stock exchange so I set my Share price tracker workflow to transfer once a day, from Monday to Friday.

 Automate data management in Excel